Ezzard Charles: Later career

 Unfortunately for Charles, like many boxers, financial problems forced him to continue fighting.
 Age and damage sustained during his career caused Charles to begin a sharp decline following his title fights.
 Over the next four years, he lost on points to heavyweight contenders Tommy "Hurricane" Jackson, Harry Matthews and heavyweight champion of Mexico, Alfredo Zuany.
 He was also disqualified during a fight against Dick Richardson, who later became the European heavyweight champion.
 Overall Charles lost 13 of his final 23 fights.
 Charles retired after his final bout on September 1, 1959.
-He finished with a final record of 95-25-1 and scored 52 knockout victories.
+He finished with a final record of 95–25–1 and scored 52 knockout victories.

+Professional Wrestling career

+After boxing, Charles went into professional wrestling in 1960.
+He retired from wrestling in 1962.